peter88szabo/Hydrogen_polarizability_and_vdW_energy/README.md

 "A Fortran program to calculate the matrix elements of the Coulomb interaction involving hydrogenic wave functions",
 L. Sarkadi, Computer Physics Communications, 133, (2000), 119–127

-Run compile.sh for compilation and for running:
+Run ./compile.sh for compilation and for running:

+./Hydrogen_vdW_version_3.x < input_1_okk_parameters.inp

+The code can be easily modified to compute the frequency dependent polarizability too.